How is an LLC taxed: what are your options?

 9 min read

-April 07, 2022 • Block Advisors
+January 09, 2024 • Block Advisors

 As you weigh the pros and cons, you may have questions.
 How is an LLC taxed?
 How do LLC taxes work?
-What are the tax benefits of an LLC?
+What are the benefits of an LLC?
 We can help you find the answers.

-An LLC is a business entity registered under state law to offer limited liability protection for its owners or “members.”
+A limited liability company (LLC) is a business entity registered under state law to offer limited liability protection for its owners or “members.”
 Your business may be a single-member LLC if you are running the company on your own.
 Or it can be a multi-member LLC if you have business partners.

 However, an LLC is not an IRS-recognized business structure for federal taxes.
 Rather, with an LLC, you get to choose how you’ll be taxed.
-Read on and we’ll explain.
+Read on, and we’ll explain.

 How do LLC taxes work?

 As an LLC, you could have up to four options for how to pay federal taxes.
-Your company may be eligible to be taxed as a sole proprietorship, a partnership, a C-corporation, or an S-corporation.
+Your company may be eligible to elect the sole proprietorship, partnership, C Corporation, or S Corporation tax classification.

 - Partnership.
 By default, the IRS taxes a multi-member LLC as a partnership.
 Like the sole proprietorship, LLC partnership taxes pass through the entity to the business owners.
-You’ll file Form 1065 with the IRS on behalf of the LLC annually by March 15.
-Then, a Schedule K-1 is issued to each member so that the members can report their portions of the annual profits and losses from the business on their own individual income tax returns.
+You’ll file IRS Form 1065 with the IRS on behalf of the LLC annually by March 15.
+Then, a Schedule K-1 is issued to each member so that they can report their portions of the annual profits and losses from the business on their own individual income tax returns.

 Here’s where the choice comes in.
-Your single-member or multi-member LLC can proactively elect to be taxed as a C- or S-corporation.
+Your single-member or multi-member LLC can proactively elect to be taxed as a C or S Corporation.
 Choosing either status won’t affect your LLC as a business entity.
 You’ll continue to operate as an LLC, but the way your income is taxed will change.

 - S-corporation.
-To choose this status, file a Form 2553 for an S-corporation if your business is eligible (then file Form 1120-S annually).
-If you elect to follow this path, your organization becomes a pass-through entity as described below, effectively avoiding “double taxation”.
-The important thing to know is that taxes on income from an S-corp are assessed at the owners’ individual rates.
-For more about S-corps see our post on LLC vs. S-corps.
+To choose this status, file a Form 2553 for an S Corporation if your business is eligible (then file the 1120-S tax form annually).
+If you elect to follow this path, your organization becomes a pass-through entity, as described below, effectively avoiding “double taxation.”
+The important thing to know is that taxes on income from an S Corp are assessed at the owners’ individual rates.
+Learn more about S Corps in our post: S Corp vs LLC.